ILIAS-eLearning/ILIAS/docs/development/js/npm.md

-# How to add dependencies with bower in ILIAS

-**DEPRECATED**: Please use [npm](../docs/development/js/npm.md) instead.
+# npm

+npm is used in ILIAS mostly to organise client side js and css libraries.

 **New dependencies MUST be approved by the Jour Fixe of the ILIAS society or by the Technical Board.**

-To propose a new dependency, create a Pull Request on GitHub that contains the proposed changes to `bower.json`, name it like "Add library XYZ" and assign the "jour fixe"-label.
+To propose a new dependency, create a Pull Request on GitHub that contains the proposed changes to `package.json`, name it like "Add library XYZ" and assign the "jour fixe"-label.

 ## Dependencies for production
-- Comment all lines in libs/.gitignore which begin with bower/
-- Add a new library using bower, e.g. "bower install bootstrap@3.3.7 --save"
+- Install the new library, e.g. "npm install bootstrap@3.3.7"
 - Add a section in "extra" with the following metadata":
 ```json
  "jquery": {